Bronko Nagurski: Youth and collegiate career

-Nagurski was born in Rainy River, Ontario, Canada, in a family of Ukrainian and Polish descent.
-His family moved to International Falls, Minnesota, when he was five years old.
-His parents, "Mike" and Michelina Nagurski, were immigrants from Galicia.
-Nagurski grew up working on his parents' farm and sawmill, delivering groceries for his father's grocery store and in his teens laboring at nearby timbering operations, growing into a powerfully muscular six-footer.
+Nagurski was born in Rainy River, Ontario, to a family of Ukrainian and Polish descent.
+His parents, "Mike" and Michelina Nagurski, were immigrants from the Galicia region of eastern Europe.
+His family moved to International Falls, Minnesota when he was five years old.
+Nagurski grew up working on his parents' farm and sawmill, delivering groceries for his father's grocery store.
+In his teens, he labored at nearby timbering operations, growing into a powerfully muscular six-footer.

-Nagurski was discovered and signed by University of Minnesota head coach Clarence Spears, who drove to International Falls to meet another player.
+Nagurski was discovered and signed by University of Minnesota head coach Clarence Spears, who had originally driven to International Falls to meet another player.
 On the outside of town, he watched Nagurski out plowing a field without assistance.
-According to legend, Spears asked directions and Bronko lifted his plow and used it to point.
+According to legend, Spears asked him for directions, and Bronko lifted his plow and used it to point.
 He was signed on the spot to play for the Golden Gophers.
-Spears admitted he concocted the story on his long drive back to the university in Minneapolis.
+Spears later admitted he concocted the story on his long drive back to the university in Minneapolis.

 Legends aside, on his first day of practice Spears decided to test Nagurski in the "Nutcracker" drill, where a defensive player had to take on two blockers and try to tackle a following ball carrier.
 On the first drill, two All-Big Ten linemen and Herb Joesting charged at Bronko, who promptly split the blockers and drove the big fullback into a blocking dummy.
-Spears sent in three more players, blew his whistle and watched Bronko produce the same explosive results and after a third try with the same conclusion realized what a super player he had recruited.
+Spears sent in three more players, blew his whistle, and watched Bronko produce the same explosive results.
+After a third try with the same conclusion, Spears realized what kind of a player he had recruited.

-Nagurski became a standout playing both tackle on defense and fullback on offense at Minnesota from 1927 to 1929.
+Nagurski became a standout, playing both tackle on defense and fullback on offense at Minnesota from 1927 to 1929.
 In 1929, after posting 737 rushing yards, he was a consensus All-American at fullback, and despite playing fewer games at the position also made some All-American teams at tackle.
 The pre-eminent sportswriter of the day, Grantland Rice, listed him at the two positions in picking his 1929 All-America team.
 Rice later wrote, "Who would you pick to win a football game: 11 Jim Thorpes, 11 Glen Davises, 11 Red Granges, or 11 Bronko Nagurskis?
 The 11 Nagurskis would be a mop-up.
 It would be something close to murder and massacre.
 For the Bronk could star at any position on the field, with 216 lb of authority to back him up."

 His greatest collegiate game was against Wisconsin in the season finale in 1928.
 Wearing a corset to protect cracked vertebrae, he recovered a Badger fumble deep in their territory, then ran the ball six straight times to score the go-ahead touchdown.
 Later in the same game, he intercepted a pass to seal the victory.